Bicycling Tips. A Primer For New Or Returning Boomer Cyclists

 Do not over-lube your chain.
 You are killing it

 with kindness.
-Lube it only if it appears shiny but don't wait until it
+Lube it only if it appears shiny but do not wait until it

 squeaks.
 Too much lubricant attracts more dirt and makes your chain